lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

 ![LPC I/O cycles](images/IcarusVerilog_SIM_03.png)

-We can also observe on the last simulation screenshot that while the state of the `memory_cycle_sig` signal is high (`Memory` cycle) there is never a change in the state of the output bus `TDATABOu [31: 0]`.
+We can also observe on the last simulation that while the state of the `memory_cycle_sig` signal is high (`Memory` cycle) there is never a change in the state of the output bus `TDATABOu [31: 0]`.
 Signal `periph_en` (High) is also never generated when `memory_cycle_sig` signal is high.
 Such behavior of `LPC Peripheral`